 So there you have it.
 An EA platform is distinct from a CMDB.
 They each have their own purpose, which is why thinking that one can do the other’s job is totally inaccurate.
 Digital transformation initiatives are complex, large-scale projects that require change to be planned and managed across a multitude of fronts, not simply in the IT landscape.

 Change involves strategy, processes, people, compliance, security, the wider business ecosystem, all of which are outside the scope of a CMDB.
 To ensure the success of a transformation initiative, organizations need an EA platform to act as a solid foundation for change.
-We’re confident that foundation is HoriZZon, the platform ranked as number 1 by Gartner in their Enterprise Architecture Tools Magic Quadrant report.
+We’re confident that foundation is Horizzon as Bizzdesign was named leader by Gartner in their Enterprise Architecture Tools Magic Quadrant report.